 - BankAmericard Travel Rewards credit card: No annual fee or foreign transaction fee and earns 1.5x points on all purchases.
 Also has chip + PIN functionality which could make it an attractive option for those traveling internationally.
 10,000 point sign up bonus is the standard which you would be missing out on.

-- BankAmericard Cash Rewards credit card: No annual fee and earns 3% cash back at gas stations and 2% cash back at grocery stores on the first $1,500 in spend per quarter.
+- BankAmericard Cash Rewards credit card: No annual fee and earns 3% cash back at category of your choice.
+You can choose gas, online shopping, dining, travel, drug stores, or home improvement/furnishings. and 2% cash back at grocery stores on the first $1,500 in spend per quarter.
 There are cards that earn at a much higher rate for grocery store purchases and gas station purchases which is why we’ve ranked this #3.
 Card usually comes with a $100 sign up bonus which you’d be missing out on.

-When it comes to Barclays, I wouldn’t recommend doing downgrades/product changes.
+When it comes to Barclaycard, I wouldn’t recommend doing downgrades/product changes.
 There are a few reasons for this which I’ll outline below:

 - It’s possible to get Barclay bonuses multiple times, simply cancel and apply again

 - Barclays likes to see you putting spend on your existing cards before approving you for new ones